apache/tvm/nnvm/README.md

 While most deep learning systems offer end to end solutions, it is interesting to ask if we can actually assemble a deep learning system by parts.
 The goal is to enable hackers can customize optimizations, target platforms and set of operators they care about.
-We believe that the modular system is an interesting direction.
+We believe that the decentralized modular system is an interesting direction.
 The hope is that effective parts can be assembled together just like you assemble your own desktops.
 So the customized deep learning solution can be minimax, minimum in terms of dependencies, while maxiziming the users' need.